Dear Parent or Guardian:

-A civil lawsuit, Robertson et al. v.
-District of Columbia, Case No. 1:24-cv-00656, is presently pending in the United States District Court for the District of Columbia.
-The lawsuit alleges that the District of Columbia (“the District”) has failed to provide safe, reliable, and appropriate school transportation for students with disabilities.
+There is a civil lawsuit, Robertson et al. v.
+District of Columbia, Case No. 1:24-cv-00656 (Judge Friedman), in the United States District Court for the District of Columbia about transportation for students with disabilities in DC.
+The lawsuit claims that the District of Columbia (“the District”) has failed to provide safe, reliable, and appropriate school transportation for students with disabilities.

 - English